 Steel is one of the most widespread metals for CNC machining.
-Its popularity is derived from its many material properties, including corrosion resistance, strength and durability.
-There are also many types of steel—including stainless steels and steel alloys—which can be used for a variety of applications, from industrial parts to medical devices.
+Its popularity is derived from its many material properties, including corrosion resistance, strength, and durability.
+There are also many types of steel—including stainless steel and steel alloys—which can be used for a variety of applications, from industrial parts to medical devices.
 Of course, different types of steel have different rates of machinability, which means that they are easier or harder to cut, mill and drill using CNC machining tools.

 For instance, stainless steel alloys, including stainless steel 303, are relatively easy to machine.
-Some steel alloys, including Carbon Steel 1045 are also well suited for CNC machining and present few problems for machining services.
+Some steel alloys, including Carbon Steel 1045 are also well suited for CNC machining and present a few problems for machining services.

 In the machining process, a block of steel metal (called a blank) is attached to the CNC machine, and computer-controlled tools, like mills and lathes, are used to cut away and remove material from the blank.
 Ultimately, the final component is created by removing enough raw material from the original block.
 This process leads to material waste, which is an ecological concern.